MengRao/SPMC_Queue/README.md

 ## SPMCQueue
-SPMCQueue is a single producer(writer) multiple consumer(reader) queue C++ template class, which can be easily used for inter-thread or inter-process communication.
+SPMCQueue is actually a single publisher(writer) multiple subscriber(reader) queue C++ template class, which can be easily used for inter-thread or inter-process communication.

 A key feature of this queue is that the writer won't wait if one of the readers is far behind, in which case we noramlly call a queue being "full".
 Actually there is no concept of being "full" in SPMC_Queue, the writer just keep writing without blocking or failure, it's not even aware of the existence of the readers.
 It's the reader's responsibility to not fall behind too much, if a reader is slower by more than queue size it'll start dropping messages.
 This is very simalar to udp multicasting in the network, where the sender doesn't care the receivers who subscribed the group and just send packages in its own speed, if a receiver is slow the NIC will drop packages when its incoming buffer is full.
 Likeyly, SPMC_Queue is "multicasting" within a host among threads or processes, in a pretty efficent way.